The-Butterfly-Network/butterfly-network-docker/README.md

 ## License
 See the `LICENCE` file for details.

-## Trademarks
-"Doughmination System" is a pending trademark in the United Kingdom under trademark number UK00004263144.

 ## Maintainers
 - CloveTwilight3 (Clove Nytrix Doughmination Twilight)
 - TheMidnightCyan (Athena Misty McKillian)